Below are answers to some of the most-asked questions about wind energy and the Desert Vine Wind Project.

 Yes.
 Wind energy is a low-cost resource that is competitive with conventional energy sources.1 The cost of wind energy has declined by 40% over the last decade,2 and with improved technology and U.S.-based manufacturing, wind energy is “cost competitive with other energy sources and the cheapest source of new electricity in many most markets.”3

-Only approximately 1% of a wind project area is occupied by project infrastructure, leaving the remaining 99% available for current land use during project operations.
-For the safety of all parties, the few areas that may be fenced include the the project substations and the on-site operations and maintenance building.
+Less than 5% of a wind project area is occupied by project infrastructure, leaving over 95% available for current land use to continue during project operations.
+For the safety of all parties, few areas may be fenced, including the project substations and the on-site operations and maintenance building.

 The project will be designed and constructed to have an expected minimum useful life of 35 years.

-Repsol Renewables North America is responsible for the decommissioning and removal of project infrastructure at the end of each project’s life.
+Repsol Renewables is responsible for the decommissioning and removal of project infrastructure, as well as site restoration, at the end of the Project’s life.
 During the Special Use Permit process, Cochise County requires a Decommissioning & Restoration Plan be put in place, outlining the various ways in which the project owner will safely and responsibly remove installed equipment and restore the property within the project area.
-In addition, financial assurance equal to the decommissioning and site restoration costs – as determined by an independent engineer – will be required prior to construction to ensure Cochise County bears no financial responsibility for decommissioning or restoration.
+In addition, financial securities equal to the cost of decommissioning will be required prior to construction to ensure Cochise County will bear no financial responsibility for decommissioning or restoration.
 The financial assurance will be updated at least every five years to ensure an accurate estimation of costs, adjusted for inflation.

 (888) 380-7974